TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part2-Blazor/030 Edit Todo Page.md

 We have the usual stuff at the top: page directive, using statements, injecting stuff.

-We have the usual checks of things not being null or empty in the HTML, because we might get errors trying to render something from a `null`-variable, and if there is no data, the user should be informed.\
+We have the usual checks of things not being null or empty in the HTML, because we might get errors trying to render something from a `null`-variable.
+If there is no data, e.g. `!users.Any()`, the user should be informed.

-The `else` part is the interesting.
+The `else` part is the interesting stuff, again.

-There is a text input field for the Title, with the data bound to the `dto.Title`.
-Notice here how we don't need a string field variable in the code block, like we did in the Add Todo.
+There is a text input field for the Title (line 28), with the data bound to the `dto.Title`.
+Notice here how we don't need a string field variable in the code block, like we did in the Add Todo.\
 Often it is cleaner to bind data to the properties of a data object, like a DTO.
-This will potentially reduce the number of fields in the code block significantly, simplifying the code, and making it easier to reset things if needed, by just assigning the dto to a new instance.
+This will potentially reduce the number of fields in the code block significantly, simplifying the code, and making it easier to reset things if needed, by just assigning the DTO to a new instance.

-We have also again the drop down menu of all the users.
+We have also again the drop down menu of all the users, lines 32-38.

-Then there's the button, and finally the message for user feedback.
+Then there's the button (40-42), and finally the message for user feedback (44-47).

 ## Styling
 If you moved the styles of CreateTodo.razor and CreateUser.razor to the global style sheet, the above HTML will reuse that, and all will be fine.
 Otherwise you may have to create a style-behind for this page.

 ## Testing
 And that should be all for that feature.
 Sort of, almost.
-We still cannot navigate to the page from the URI.\
+We still cannot navigate to the page from the nav menu.\
 But you can access the page by manually typing in the URI in the browser's address bar.
 Let's try that.

 Run Web API, and Blazor app.